Admission of Wills for Probate in Houston

 Probating a will means proving its validity and legitimacy.
 Although this may seem like a straightforward task, probate creates the potential for many complications, as well as the need to meet certain requirements.
 This includes having a will admitted for probate before proceedings can begin.

-At Hendershot, Cannon & Hisey, P.C. our Houston estate planning and probate attorneys leverage over 130 years of collective experience to guide families and beneficiaries step-by-step through their unique legal journeys – including probate and probate litigation.
+At Hendershot Cowart P.C. our estate planning and probate attorneys leverage over 100 years of collective experience to guide families and beneficiaries step-by-step through their unique legal journeys – including probate and probate litigation.
 During what can be difficult and emotionally turbulent times, our team prioritizes close communication with our clients, and the preparation needed to reach positive resolutions.

-Discuss an estate planning or probate matter with a Houston lawyer from Hendershot, Cannon & Hisey, P.C.
+Discuss an estate planning or probate matter with a lawyer from Hendershot Cowart P.C.
 Call (713) 909-7323 or contact us online to request an initial consultation.

 The first step in probating a will is to admit it into the courts.
 In Texas, this is done through the submission of an application for probate with the probate court – whether it is filed by a surviving spouse, parent, child, or another named individual.
 Once filed, the will become a public document which can be obtained by anyone.